 What type of bird feeder should I get to attract birds in the Province of Alberta?

-The type of bird feeder to get in Alberta is a platform feeder or hopper feeder, particularly if one is starting to feed backyard birds.
+The type of bird feeder to get in the Province of Alberta is a platform feeder or hopper feeder, particularly if one is starting to feed backyard birds.

 I analyzed the type of feeder most used by backyard feeder birds.
-The results apply to the Province of Alberta and other provinces as these birds have wide ranges in North America.
+The results apply to the Province of Alberta and other states as these birds have wide ranges in North America.

 According to the data analyzed, most (92.5%) birds use platform feeders, followed by large hopper feeders (64.8%).
 Many birds (32%) are comfortable feeding on the ground.